adam-hockley/TDT_Single_Unit_Pipeline/README.md

-# Adam Hockley's TDT analysis pipeline
+# TDT analysis pipeline by Adam Hockley
 A selection of tools in MATLAB for analysing multi-channel single neuron data recorded using TDT systems.

 To-do list: